kishorekumar6r/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python.
+You'll practice string manipulation, loops, conditionals, and user input handling while creating an interactive game experience.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Hangman Game

+#### Description
 Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+The game should randomly select a word from a predefined list and provide an engaging user experience with clear feedback.

+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select words from a predefined list of at least 5 words
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept single letter guesses from the player and validate input
+- Display current progress showing correctly guessed letters and blanks (e.g., `_ a _ _ m a _`)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
+- Prevent duplicate guesses and notify the player appropriately
-- End when word is guessed or attempts exhausted
+- End the game when the word is completely guessed or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win or lose messages with the correct word revealed